Household Chemical CleanOut

 This year, Council will be trialling an e-waste drop-off in combination with the NSW EPA Household Chemical Cleanout event.

 The e-waste collection will be a trial with limited capacity, once collections reach maximum capacity on the day, e-waste collections will cease accepting items.

 There are alternate ways to drop off your e-waste, you can book a free collection via Council’s TV and Computer Collection Service or drop off for free at the Community Recycling Centre in Artarmon.

-Don't throw household chemicals in the garbage, incinerator, down drains or sinks, down toilets or outside in the gully traps.
+Don't throw household chemicals and electronic items in the garbage, incinerator, down drains or sinks, down toilets or outside in the gully traps.
 They can harm your family and the environment.

 - Pool chemicals

 - Gas bottles

 - Laptops, notebooks and palmtops

 - Computer monitors

 - Mobile phones